-- Graduated from grade 12 in Saskatchewan (including ABE and GED®) on or after January 1, 2012; - Enrolled at a Saskatchewan post-secondary institution in a program that is recognized for Saskatchewan Student Aid (certificate, diploma, and degree programs).

-With the exception of both Lakeland College campuses and specific specialized health programs, programs at post-secondary institutions outside of Saskatchewan are not eligible.
+- Graduated from grade 12 in Saskatchewan (including) ABE and GED®) on or after January 1, 2012, and; - Enrolled at a Saskatchewan post-secondary institution in a program that is recognized for Saskatchewan Student Aid (certificate, diploma, and degree programs).
+With the exception of Lakeland College campuses as well as specific specialized health program seats, programs at post-secondary institutions outside of Saskatchewan are not eligible.